 If you do online advertising, you’ll need landing pages for each ad topic to help connect the dots between your message on your ads and the message on your website.
 If you promote a special offer in an ad but a click takes the viewer to your home page with no mention of the offer, you’ll likely lose that visitor.
 But more on landing pages in another post.

-Writing your own website content doesn’t have to be an all-or-nothing proposition, either.
+Writing website content doesn’t have to be an all-or-nothing proposition, either.
 Our writers can provide help wherever you want it, so you end up with a website you’re completely happy with.
 If you want to learn more about what we can do for you, just give us a shout!